anantk2006/vytal/docs/source/api.rst

    This function processes a series of eye gaze predictions and calculates various metrics for predefined Areas of Interest (AOIs) as well as general viewing metrics.

-   :param results: A list of dictionaries, each containing 'pred_x' and 'pred_y' keys
+   :param results: A list of dictionaries, each containing a 'PoG' key
-                   representing the predicted x and y coordinates of the eye gaze.
+                            representing the predicted x and y coordinates of the eye gaze as a tensor.
    :type results: list of dict
    :param aois: A dictionary where keys are AOI names and values are tuples representing
                 the bounding rectangle of each AOI in the format (x1, y1, x2, y2).